PladsElsker/comfyui-krita/README.md

 - [ ] `Load Image (from krita layers)`: composites specific Krita layers and sends them as a single image to ComfyUI
 - [ ] `Load Mask (from Krita selection)`: retrieves the active mask selection
 - [ ] `Load Image (from krita document)`: retrieves all the active layers of a document composited together

-## 🎲 Why another ComfyUI-Krita extension?
-### ComfyUI is already a UI

-If you try to port the UI of ComfyUI in Krita through a Krita extension, a few things can happen:
-- `Feature drift` → New UI features in ComfyUI take longer to be ported to the Krita extension
-- `Feature masking` → Some useful UI features like live previews and workflow progress can become inaccessible
-- `Dependency hell` → It can be tempting to force users to install unrelated tools models, even when they don't intend to use them
-- Etc.

-Instead of reinventing the wheel and maintaining it, we could use **the best of both worlds**.
-Minimal.
-Feature complete.
-A seemless link.

-### Existing ComfyUI-Krita extensions tend to do both **too much** and **too little**

-An idiomatic extension:
-- Avoids unnecessary dependencies
-- Preserves native features of both Krita and ComfyUI
-- Respects user workflows without intrusive overrides